Free energy asymptotics of the quantum Heisenberg spin chain: Introduction

 \section{Introduction}

-The ferromagnetic quantum Heisenberg model is one the most important and widely studied models of statistical mechanics.
-In $d=3$ dimensions, the low temperature properties of the model are usually examined using spin-wave theory.
+The ferromagnetic quantum Heisenberg model is one of the most important and widely studied models of statistical mechanics.
+In dimensions $d \geq 3$, the model is widely believed to display long range order at low temperature, but a rigorous proof remains elusive.
+Based on the concept of long range order, the low temperature properties of the model are usually examined using spin-wave theory.
 In the spin-wave approximation one assumes that the low-energy behavior of the system can be described in terms of collective excitations of spins called spin waves.
 From an equivalent point of view, which dates back to Holstein and Primakoff \cite{HP}, these spin waves are known as bosonic quasiparticles called magnons.

 The spin-wave approximation has been very successful, predicting for example a phase transition in three and more dimensions, or the $T^{3/2}$ Bloch magnetization law \cite{B1,B2}.
 In his seminal 1956 paper \cite{D}, Dyson derived further properties of the quantum Heisenberg model which, among other things, included the low temperature expansion of the magnetization.